ssmagula/ssmagula.github.io/_posts/2017-02-04-welcome-to-new-site-jekyll.markdown

 ---
 YOU WILL FIND this post in your `_posts` directory, if you're managing a Jekyll-backed site.
 I have my Jekyll server running locally, and it's set up such that every edit I make to this file, or any file, will trigger Jekyll to rebuild or regenerate the site, with the changes I made incorporated.
 When I first heard about static site generators, I was a bit confused.
 If this was possible all along, why had we not been using static site generators earlier, was one of my questions.
 Turns out the answer is: because we didn't really know it was so much better!
 At least that's how I feel.

 This site is hosted using Github Pages, which makes hosting Jekyll sites relatively painless and easy, not to mention very cost-effective.
+The icons are by FontAwesome.com and the following
+ # Recursive triangels, Created by Bohdan Burmich, from the Noun Project
+ # Donut chart, created by HLD, from the Noun Project
+ # Lightbulb, created by ImageCatalog, from the Noun Project

 You can rebuild the site locally in many different ways, before you do:
 {% highlight ruby %}